oikonang/Jekyll-Mono/_posts/2020-01-20-Trip-with-Maersk-Lirquen.md

 [figure_36]: ../images/Lirquen/IMG_20191215_010902.jpg "Figure 36"
 [figure_37]: ../images/Lirquen/IMG_20191212_183341.jpg "Figure 37"
 [figure_38]: ../images/Lirquen/IMG_20191214_220259__01.jpg "Figure 38"
-In this post, I will share some facts about my first trip on a container vessel.
-The main subject of this trip(as the title claims) is sailing on a 300m container vessel for 7 days, from Singapore to Busan(South Korea).
-The main purpose of the trip is to collect inertial data which will be sourced as measurement inputs into a nonlinear model I have built, for the purpose of my PhD project.
+In this post, I am sharing some facts about my first trip on a container vessel.
+The subject of this trip(as the title claims) was sailing on a 300m container vessel for 7 days, from Singapore to Busan(South Korea).
+The purpose of the trip was to collect inertial data which will be sourced as measurement inputs into a nonlinear model I have built, for the purpose of my PhD project.
+It is also useful to mention that the main interest of the project was on the inaccurate measurements of the speed log and underlines how one can avoid such issues with the lowest possible investment.

 ## Overview